 Sickness - physical illness, disease or Pregnancy.
-The term Sickness as used in this booklet does not include Mental Illness or substance abuse, regardless of the cause or origin of the Mental Illness or substance abuse.
+The term Sickness as used in this booklet does not include Mental Illness or Substance Use Disorder, regardless of the cause or origin of the Mental Illness or Substance Use Disorder.

 Skilled Home Health Care - skilled nursing, teaching, and rehabilitation services when: